milesmcc/cyber101/opsys/filesystems.md

 ![15m long](https://img.shields.io/badge/Duration-30m-yellow.svg)
 ![Technical style](https://img.shields.io/badge/Style-Technical-informational.svg)

 This Wikipedia explains what a "path" is on nearly all different operating systems.
 If you frequently work on the command line, the article's contents should be familiar.
-If not, it may seem foreign.
+If not, that's fine too!
 Either way, read this article closely — many of the most significant operating systems deal with filesystems and, more specifically, the way _paths_ are handled.

 ?> **Beware of hidden files.** Though not covered in this article, you should also be familiar with the concept of a [hidden file](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory).
 (Just skim the Wikipedia article and you'll know everything you need to know.)